 I love that Padma’s giving, you know, her expertise on the food; she cannot stop criticizing the food.
 Okay, I have a very short thing that I want to say but because you have been so attentive, and thank you all for coming, I am going to actually read a testimonial because we have not had one yet, then I will do my thing.

 “I have missed out on many of things because I have been attached to my heating pad and glued to my bed.
 I refuse to take this disease lying down.
-I suffered with pain and infertility for several years, saw many doctors and was not diagnosed until age 40.
-I was never educated about endometriosis and as a result have ended up with another terrible disease because of it.
+I suffered from pain and infertility for several years, saw many doctors and was not diagnosed until age 40.
+I was never educated about endometriosis and as a result, have ended up with another terrible disease because of it.
 I want to suggest that your foundation educates women about not taking "No" for an answer from your doctor.
 I get so angry sometimes thinking about how if I had been listened to by my doctor a few years earlier I most likely would not have another disease, and could possibly have kept my ovaries.
-Since my operation I have discovered many other women dealing with this condition.
+Since my operation, I have discovered many other women dealing with this condition.
 I truly believe it should be discussed with young women when they are taught about female reproduction.
 While my family has been by my side all this time, some of them did not realize what I have been battling for many years until they saw your interview on the Today Show.
 I did not know myself.
-When all you know is pain, you do not know that that is not normal.
+When all you know is a pain, you do not know that that is not normal.
 I even had female doctors tell me I was imagining my problem.

 Ending up in major surgery, I am now extremely careful about finding the right doctor to treat me.
 While things have turned out the better for me, early detection is key in my opinion to avoid major procedures like colon resection.
 This is a long thank you for speaking publically about this problem.
 I have told friends and families and have been encouraging people to ask me questions.
 I dread to think another woman might have to go through what I experienced.
 If they get treated sooner, they might avoid so much pain and complication”.